Teach2Give-Training-Resources/Unit-Testing-with-JEST/Readme.md

 ## NOTE ‼️‼️

-We are not yet there yet, while using the above way to writeour tests, we are not separating tests.
+We are not yet there yet, while using the above way to write our tests, we are not separating tests.
 Whenever a matcher fails, the entire test will fail and this is not the best practice.
 Therefore, we need to understand the FIRST-U Principle

 `       expect(actual.usernameCharacters).toContain('Q')`